Wall Thickness Analysis Using Industrial CT: Methods, Applications, and Accuracy in Manufacturing

 Advantages of CT-Based Wall Thickness Analysis

-• It allows full 3D visualization of thickness distribution
+• It permits a full three-dimensional representation of the thickness profile

-• It enables precise comparison with CAD models for deviation analysis
+• It facilitates exact comparison with computer-aided designs for deviation detection

 From Geometry to Insight: What CT Really Reveals